trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 This involves us:
 - Setting up the server (called EC2 in AWS language).
 - Making sure that the outer world has access to our server (setting up the group permisions).
-- Ensuring FTP access is enabled (so that we can upload files to the server).
+- Ensuring FTP access is enabled (so that we can upload files to the server)( changing the group permissions to ensure everything is allowed inside ).
-- Accessing the site.
+- Accessing the site.( using the elastic IP )

+So first we log in to the AWS console. put in your card details.

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTg4OTUzOTAsLTE2Nzc0OTYxMDgsLT
-MyNDIxOTk5OCw0NDQ0NTczNDMsNTEwOTQ0MDEwLDE4ODQ1NTU5
-NjAsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTk0MjA0MjQ5OCwtMTY3NzQ5NjEwOCwtMz
+I0MjE5OTk4LDQ0NDQ1NzM0Myw1MTA5NDQwMTAsMTg4NDU1NTk2
+MCw3MzA5OTgxMTZdfQ==
 -->